lilyzhouZYJ/mito_visualization/README.md

 ## Prerequisites

 - [npm](https://www.npmjs.com/), which is required for create-react-app
-- [Create React App](https://github.com/facebook/create-react-app), which can be installed with the command: `npm install create-react-app`
+- [React](https://reactjs.org/) environment using either [CDN](https://reactjs.org/docs/cdn-links.html) or [Create React App](https://github.com/facebook/create-react-app), which can be installed with the command: `npm install create-react-app`
 - The app also uses [React Router](https://reacttraining.com/react-router/), which can be installed with `npm install react-router-dom`

 ## Getting Started

-A React app can be created with `npx create-react-app mito_browser`.
+If using Create React App, a React app can be created with `npx create-react-app mito_browser`.

 In the project directory, start the app in development mode using `npm start`.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.